-While the IANA functions play a critical role in the proper functioning of the domain name system, it is important to note that the role of both the IANA functions operator and the current provider of the IANA contract (the NTIA) is just one part of a broader process.
+While the IANA functions play a critical role in the proper functioning of the domain name system, it is important to note that the role of both the IANA functions operator and the current provider of the IANA functions contract (the NTIA) is just one part of a broader process.

 Since the delegation/re-delegation processes for ccTLDs and gTLDs are so different, we have kept them separate.